Pianofly Documentation

 PIANO KEYBOARD

 Drag the full 88-key scrolling keyboard left or right while you play.
-Touch the scroll bar below the keys to drag without playing or to hold the keyboard in place while you play.
+Touch the scroll bar below the keys to drag without playing or to hold the keyboard in place while you play without scrolling.
 Middle C is marked with our miniMusic logo; the other octaves are marked by small dots below the other C-keys.
+On the far left side of the keyboard is a scroll-lock switch; when scrolling is locked you will only be able to scroll by touching the scroll bar under the keyboard but not while touching the keys.

 The master volume control is in the top left corner.
 Slide it up to make the audio louder, or down to make it softer.
-The maximum volume is determined by the volume controls on your iPhone or iPod (either the hardware volume controls, or the software volume setting).
-An "auto-gain" feature will sometimes adjust the volume automatically to prevent clipping of the audio when playing several notes at once.
+An "auto-gain" feature will sometimes adjust the volume automatically to prevent the audio from clipping (a clicking sound when the amplitude reaches the maximum).

-The instrument bank is centered above the keyboard.
-There are 8 pages of instrument icons and 10 instruments per page.
-Tap on an instrument to play using that sound, the icon will get bigger when selected.
-Slide the screen left or right to change pages.
-Double tap on an instrument icon to edit the sound.
+The sound bank is centered above the keyboard.
+There are 8 pages of sound icons and 10 icons per page.
+Tap on an icon to play using that sound, the icon will get bigger when selected.
+Slide the bank left or right to change pages, or tap on the page indicator dots.

 CONTROL BUTTONS